dailydotdev/docs/docs/key-features/the-companion.md

 ## Features

-All of the features you are used to seeing in daily.dev are now available directly within an article!
+All of the features you are used to seeing in daily.dev are now available directly within a post!

 ![](https://daily-now-res.cloudinary.com/image/upload/v1655796433/companion/Companion_-_Pointers.png)